acbsp/bonafide.guru/en/contents.rst

 The time has come to discuss the basic principals given by our acharyadeva which we were afraid to talk about for many years.
-Reading the books of Srila Prabhupada that had been changed and hearing the perverted philosophy from unauthorized gurus we remain in ignorance of the true position of Srila Prabhupada *and our relationship with Him.*
+Reading the books of |SP| that had been changed and hearing the perverted philosophy from unauthorized gurus we remain in ignorance of the true position of |SP| *and our relationship with Him.*

 *Shrila Prabhupada says*: **“**\ **Try to understand**\ **the philosophy given in my books**\ ”.
 (S.P.lecture 23.09.
 69)

-In the same way we would like to formulate it: “Dear devotees please, *try to understand* who Srila Prabhupada is and what is His real mission in this material world”.
+In the same way we would like to formulate it: “Dear devotees please, *try to understand* who |SP| is and what is His real mission in this material world”.

-This book is a humble attempt to present Srila Prabhupada as He really is.
+This book is a humble attempt to present |SP| as He really is.
 To specially stress the exceeding importance of His final Will and those of His *orders,*\ which are presented in His books and letters, which will help us to see Srila Prahupada in *true* light, to penetrate and understand Him deeper as a personality which has no counterparts in the whole human history.

-This book is a devotional service to our dear gurudeva Srila Prabhupada.
+This book is a devotional service to our dear gurudeva |SP|.
 With all our sincerity we try to glorify Him here and protect Him from the splitters and the enviers who try to snatch control over His name, glory and heritage and thus damage the mission of Krishna Consciousness